AUTOMATIC1111/stable-diffusion-webui/Xformers.md

 This optimization is only available for nvidia gpus, it speeds up image generation and lowers vram usage at the cost of producing [non-deterministic](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/2705#discussioncomment-4024378) results.

+Note: Both Windows and linux should no longer need to build.
+On 1/23/23 webui shifted from a user-built wheel to an [official wheel](https://pypi.org/project/xformers/0.0.16rc425/#history) along with other package upgrades, shown in [this PR](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/5939/commits/c091cf1b4acd2047644d3571bcbfd81c81b4c3af)

-If you use a Pascal, Turing, Ampere, Lovelace or Hopper card with Python 3.10, you shouldn't need to build manually.
-Just launch the repo with `--xformers`.
-A compatible wheel will be installed.
+If you use a Pascal, Turing, Ampere, Lovelace or Hopper card with Python 3.10, launch the repo with `--xformers` and a compatible wheel will be installed.

 ## Building xformers on Windows by [@duckness](https://github.com/duckness)